Pull in some recent FreeBSD fixes for ISO boot issues on legacy systems

 Is there any value in trying UEFI install of 11.1-U5 and providing a debug?

-#10 Updated by Ryan Moeller over 1 year ago
+#10 Updated by Ryan Moeller about 2 years ago

 - Status changed from Screened to In Progress